 In the world of job hunting, a job posting may be someone’s first interaction with your company.
 Job hunting is a very vulnerable time for some jobseekers, so you want to make sure your job posting isn’t making candidates feel discouraged or excluded.
 Creating an inclusive job posting is a fantastic (and easy) way to begin eliminating biases from the job search process and give all candidates a fair chance at the opportunity of their dream.

-Here are 4 tips for writing an inclusive job posting:
+Here are 4 tips that our team at True Calling Recruitment recommends for writing an inclusive job posting:

 1. Eliminate any gender-specific pronouns or gender-coded terms.

 A productive place to start when writing an inclusive job posting is to eliminate any gendered language.
 This starts with replacing gendered pronouns such as “he” or “she” with “you” or “they.”
 Using pronouns like “she” or “he” assumes that the candidate identifies with male/female gender binary terms when this may not be the case at all.
 This could feel very discouraging in seeing your company isn’t cognizant of those who may be non-binary.
 Take this as an opportunity to show that your organization has normalized the use of gender-neutral terms to make everyone feel as included as possible.